PARENT CONSENT

 - Administering screening procedures that are used to determine whether a child is suspected of having a developmental delay;

-- Early intervention services are provided to a child;
+- Providing early intervention services to a child and their family;

 - A public agency seeks reimbursement from the child’s public benefits or insurance (e.g., Medicaid), or private insurance; and